gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

     - [ ] macOS
     - [ ] Windows
     - [ ] Linux
+- VNet
+  - VNet doesn't work with local clusters made available under custom domains through entries in `/etc/hosts`.
+It's best to use a "real" cluster. nip.io might work, but it hasn't been confirmed yet.
+  - Verify that VNet works for TCP apps within:
+    - [ ] a root cluster
+    - [ ] a custom DNS zone of a root cluster
+    - [ ] a leaf cluster
+    - [ ] a custom DNS zone of a leaf cluster
+  - [ ] Verify that setting a custom IPv4 CIDR range works.
+  - [ ] Verify that Connect asks for relogin when attempting to connect to an app after cert expires.
+    - Be mindful that you need to connect to the app at least once before the cert expires for Connect to properly recognize it as a TCP app.
+  - Start the app with debug logs on and tail `tshd.log`.
+Verify that the UI works correctly in the following scenarios:
+    - All buth the first point assume that you successfully go through the osascript prompt.
+    - Close the osascript prompt.
+      - [ ] The VNet panel shows info about the password prompt being closed.
+    - Start VNet, then stop it.
+      - [ ] The VNet panel doesn't show any errors related to VNet being stopped.
+    - Start VNet, then remove the socket file used for communication with the admin process.
+It's reported in `tshd.log` as `Created unix socket for admin subcommand socket:<path>`.
+      - [ ] The VNet panel shows an unexpected shutdown of VNet and an in-app notification is shown.
+      - [ ] The admin process cleans up files in `/etc/resolver`.
+    - Start VNet.
+While its running, kill the admin process.
+      - The easiest way to find the PID of the admin process is to open Activity Monitor, View → All Processes, Hierarchically, search for `tsh` and find tsh running under kernel_task → authtrampoline → bash → tsh.
+Then just `sudo kill -s KILL <tsh pid>`.
+      - [ ] The VNet panel shows an unexpected shutdown of VNet and an in-app notification is shown.
+      - [ ] The admin process _leaves_ files in `/etc/resolver`.
+However, it's possible to start
+        VNet again, connect to a TCP app, then shut VNet down and it results in the files being cleaned up.
+- Misc
   - [ ] Verify that logs are collected for all processes (main, renderer, shared, tshd) under `~/Library/Application\ Support/Teleport\ Connect/logs`.
   - [ ] Verify that the password from the login form is not saved in the renderer log.
   - [ ] Log in to a cluster, then log out and log in again as a different user.
 Verify that the app works properly after that.
   - [ ] Clean the Application Support dir for Connect.
 Start the latest stable version of the app.
         Open every possible document.
 Close the app.
 Start the current alpha.
 Reopen the tabs.
 Verify that the app was able to reopen the tabs without any errors.